Healing with Energy

 By Nathan L. Lipton, M.D., F.A.A.O.

+The concept of energy medicine or healing with energy can be difficult for many to understand.
 Recently, I had a conversation with a friend, a psychiatrist - about The Chi Machine.
 Her in-laws have one and are benefiting from its use.
 My friend kept asking me to explain what The Chi Machine does and how it works.
 I told her everything I knew in response to her question, but it seemed no matter what I told her, she just couldn't understand.
 Finally, I took another tact; I knew that in her specialty, patients are sometimes treated with ECT (electro convulsive or shock therapy).
 I asked her to tell me how that worked.
 She struggled to explain telling me how the ECT "rearranges the ions in the brain etc."; it was obvious that she really didn't have a clear idea of how that treatment worked.
 All she did know really was that ECT worked in some patients.
 I told her that the Chi Machine also worked.
 After that she stopped questioning me about The Chi Machine.

 Many members of the medical profession don't know what to make of the Chi Machine.
 I guess I am an exception.
 I have always been open to anything that might help my patients (as well as myself and family) - even if it is outside mainstream medicine.
 I take this approach, because there are many conditions in my field of ophthalmology, as well as medicine in general - for which we do not have a cure or satisfactory treatment.
 Regrettably, some of my professional colleagues are not so open to anything not taught in medical school or presented in medical conferences or professional journals.